jindingars/secML.github.io/src/content/post/test.md

 ### The Ad platform in Facebook

-There are three main processes in facebook ad platform: 1) the data inference process; 2) the audience selection process; 3) the user-ad matching process
+There are three main processes in facebook ad platform: 1) the data inference process; 2) the audience selection process; 3) the user-ad matching process <\br>
 (1) The data inference process is the process that allows the advertising platform to learn the users’ attributes.
 It has three parts: (a) the raw user data (the inputs), containing the information the advertising platform collects about a user either online or offline; (b) the data inference algorithm (the mapping function between inputs and outputs), covering the algorithm the advertising platform uses to translate input user data to targeting attributes;(c) the resulting targeting attributes (the outputs) of each user that advertisers can specify to select different groups of users.